To download a PDF copy of this report, click here.

 The School of Education (SOE) uses many sources of data to determine program improvement and student achievement.
 In relation to Graph 1, the SOE uses Praxis Subject Assessment pass rates and job placement percentage as critical data to determine candidate (student) achievement through licensure completion and job attainment.
 The SOE is committed to the Core Values of CU; in particular the dedication to academic excellence, fostering personal growth, integrity, and professional preparation within a caring environment.
 In compliance with NCATE, the SOE collects and analyzes data that demonstrate student achievement of all Kentucky Teacher Standards (KTS), including standards on Professional Development, Learning Environment, and Leadership.
 Meeting the KTS is necessary for the successful completion of state licensure (Praxis Subject Assessments) and job placement.
 The data provided show Praxis Subject Assessment pass rates as compared to the required state threshold (80%) and SOE thresholds (85% for Praxis Subject Assessments and 50% for job placement one year after graduation).
 SOE faculty members analyze such data every year and determine areas for growth based on data.
 The SOE creates an annual Strategic Plan and Program Improvement Plan to create accountability for improvement and change as needed.

 Graph 1 – PRAXIS Subject Assessment Pass Rate, Compared to Goal

-Graph 1 illustrates the Praxis subject assessment pass rate for the last five years.
+Graph 1 illustrates the Praxis subject assessment pass rate for the last three years.
 CU consistently shows a pass rate well above the minimum of 80% required by the Kentucky Educational Professional Standards Board and the School of Education goal of 85%.